Christopher (1785 ship)

-Christopher was built in America and taken in prize in 1780.
+Christopher was a ship built in America and taken in prize in 1780.
 She first appears in British records in 1786.
 Liverpool merchants purchased her before then, probably in 1785.
 Thereafter she made eight voyages as a slave ship in the triangular trade in enslaved people.
 She sank in 1794 in the harbour at Saint Croix.

 Career

 Christopher was condemned in the Vice admiralty court in New York on 16 August 1780.
 She was made free in Liverpool on 6 October 1786.
 She first appeared in Lloyd's Register in 1786 (there was no edition of Lloyd's Register in 1785), but apparently Liverpool merchants had already purchased her and deployed her in slave trading.

 Captain John Howard sailed from Liverpool on 3 April 1785 for the Bight of Biafra and Gulf of Guinea islands.
 He then carried to Dominica the slaves he had gathered.
 Christopher arrived on 29 December, from Cameroon.
 She had embarked 294 slaves and disembarked 240; the mortality rate was 18%.
 Christopher sailed from Dominica on 1 March 1786 and arrived back at Liverpool on 1 May.
 She had left with 25 crew members and suffered eight crew deaths before she arrived at Dominica.

 In 1786 Christopher received copper sheathing.

 Howard sailed again for the Bight of Biafra and Gulf of Guinea islands in 1787.
 He then delivered the slaves to Dominica.
 Christopher arrived on 5 December 1787.
 Howard had embarked 502 slaves and disembarked 410, for an 18% mortality rate.
 Christopher departed Dominica on 4 January 1788 and arrived back at Liverpool on 16 February.
 She had left Liverpool with 32 crew members and she suffered 16 crew deaths on the voyage.

 On 14 May 1788 Captain George Maxwell replaced Howard as master on Christopher.
 That same day Galley & Co. sold Christopher to Thomas Leyland and Thomas Molyneux.

 Maxwell sailed from Liverpool on 8 June 1788 and arrived at Dominica on 29 December; she had embarked 391 slaves and disembarked 246, for a mortality rate of 18%.
 Christopher sailed from Dominica on 10 January 1789 and arrived back at Liverpool on 11 February.
 She had left with 27 crew members and suffered no crew deaths on the voyage.

 Maxwell sailed again on 14 April and arrived at Dominica on 19 October.
 She then sailed on to Saint Kitts.
 She apparently landed 307 slaves at St Kitts.
 She arrived back at Liverpool on 18 December.
 She had left with 28 crew members and she suffered three crew deaths on her voyage.